kaaveland/eugene/eugene/docs/src/trace.md

 `eugene trace` that you know a statement to be safe, you can tell it to ignore a lint by adding a comment to your SQL script, see [ignores](/eugene/docs/ignores).

+If you want to run `eugene trace` in CI, or as a pre-commit hook, you can use `--git-diff=main` or `-gmain` to trace files that are new/unstaged, or have changes in them since `main`.
+`eugene trace` will still run all the scripts, but will only check the ones that have changed.

 ## Usage

 ```shell